This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 Please click the links below to visit each section

-- From 20 April 2020, some people affected by COVID-19 are allowed to access their super early.
+- Between 20 April 2020 and 31 December 2020, some people financially affected by COVID-19 were allowed to access their super early.

-- COVID-19 early access to super payments are tax free and will not affect Centrelink or Veteran’s Affairs payments.
+- COVID-19 early access to super payments are tax free and did not affect Centrelink or Veteran’s Affairs payments.

 What do the changes mean?

 The COVID-19 early release of super program is closed.